vimc/montagu-machine/docs/Support.md

 ```

 ### Resume
-Docker registry, TeamCity, and staging VMs come back automatically.

-All except the Vault should be scriptable to start on boot.
+All services exept the Vault restart automatically on boot.
+So you need to:

 1. Start Vault: [Instructions](https://github.com/vimc/montagu-vault#restarting-andor-restoring-the-vault)
 1. Unseal the Vault: [Instructions](https://github.com/vimc/montagu-vault#unsealing-the-vault)